 A complaint is a chance to turn an unhappy customer into a loyal customer.
-Use the information on this page to help you set up a process that helps you and your staff calmly work through most complaints.
+This information will support you to set up a process for you and your staff to work through most complaints.

 Set up a process for handling complaints

 - Work out the key steps you need to take when handling a customer’s complaint by referring to the types of complaints your:

 - industry usually receives